 In his 1961 book, The Myth of Mental Illness: Foundations of a Theory of Personal Conduct, Szasz expressed his disdain for the concept of mental illness and for the field of psychiatry in general (Oliver, 2006).
 The basis for Szasz's attack was his contention that detectable abnormalities in bodily structures and functions (e.g., infections and organ damage or dysfunction) represent the defining features of genuine illness or disease, and because symptoms of purported mental illness are not accompanied by such detectable abnormalities, so-called psychological disorders are not disorders at all.
-Szasz (1961/2010) proclaimed that "disease or illness can only affect the body; hence, there can be no mental illness" (p.
+Szasz (1961/2010) proclaimed that "disease or illness" (p.
 267).